 Tomato Basil Soup:

-For our recipe card below, this cream based soup may have a few more calories than an average broth based fusion, and the bread bowl is certainly not fooling anyone into believing this is a diet food.
+For our recipe card below, this cream based soup may have a few more calories than an average broth based version, and the bread bowl is certainly not fooling anyone into believing this is a diet food.
 But let's be real here, there are days when I have absolutely have no desire for anything low calorie!
 If we're honest, I think we all have those days.
 This Creamy Tomato Basil Soup recipe is a soup you can really devour.

 Classic Comfort Food!